VenkatRaman3103/Omnimux/README.md

 - **fzf** - Fantastic fuzzy finder that makes this tool possible
 - **tmuxifier** - Excellent tmux session management
 - **zoxide** - Smart directory navigation
+- **Neovim Harpoon** - Inspiration for the bookmark navigation feature
 - The tmux and terminal communities for inspiration

 ---